 This course is designed for current and future water managers, decision-makers and others involved in water related conflict management and conflict resolution.
 Participants need to have a bachelor degree in a relevant subject (i.e. economics, social sciences, law, engineering, biology), be fluent in English and preferably have several years of relevant working experience.
 Dealing with conflicts, and water related conflicts, requires strong interpersonal skills as well as an understanding of the conflict at hand.

-Participants need to have at least a bachelor degree in a relevant subject (i.e. economics, social sciences, law, engineering, biology) and several years of relevant working experience in the field of water management, water cooperation or similar topics relating to natural resources and the environment, as well as an interest in conflict and cooperation over water resources.
+Participants need to have a bachelor degree in a relevant subject (i.e. economics, social sciences, law, engineering, biology) and several years of relevant working experience, preferably in the field of water management, water cooperation or similar topics relating to natural resources and the environment, as well as an interest in conflict and cooperation over water resources.

 Dates, Fee, ECTS